-I’ve always liked movement and dance – from trying ballet when very small and sticking with figure skating during my school years, through to yoga in college and beyond.
-I had never experienced anything like belly dance before when my friend dragged me along to a class in college for the first time (About Me).
+I’ve always liked movement and dance.
+From trying ballet when very small.
+Then sticking with figure skating during my school years, through to yoga in college and beyond.
+I had never experienced anything like belly dance before when my friend dragged me along to a class in college for the first time.
+After shimmying, circling, and twisting for an hour to fun, fascinating music, I was hooked.
 The music and dance moves were completely foreign and fascinating.
 I stuck with it for the year, and didn’t think anything more when I moved on from college.

-Fast forward again, and countless dance weekends in England, such as the Jewel of Yorkshire and the JWAAD summer school, as well as classes and performances with various local teachers as classes came and went from Belfast.
+Fast-forward again, and countless dance weekends in England, such as the Jewel of Yorkshire and the JWAAD summer school.
+And classes and performances with various local teachers as classes came and went from Belfast.
 Discovering that I love the depth and difficulty of the dance.
 Developing an awareness of my body and its muscles and bones to somehow turn these weird torso, hip, and chest isolations into ‘belly dance’.
 Learning more about the myriad of props, music, and dance styles.
-And deciding that this wasn’t ‘serious enough’ and that I needed to be ‘more serious’ about my dance.

-Fast forward to today.
+Fast-forward to today.
 What’s my current dance ‘jam’?
 I’ve decided that the most important thing for me (right now) is developing my performance-focused personal practice.
+And developing dance classes focussed on understanding and interpreting Middle Eastern music.
 The thing I love most about dance is the joy in music coming into my ears, through my body, and out again as belly dance.
 I love enjoying it for myself, and sharing it with others.
-If that means my technique builds more slowly, or that I don’t earn any money from dance, that’s ok, because the most important thing to me is ‘just dancing’!
-Over the years, I’ve built up a lot of knowledge and thoughts on belly dance that I intend on sharing in this blog.
-I hope to show that you don’t need to be a perfect, professional dancer, to have ‘something to say that’s worth listening to’.
+If that means my technique builds more slowly, that’s OK, because the most important thing to me is ‘just dancing’!

-Here’s a couple of photos to celebrate my journey so far… one from the very early days of my belly dance journey and one from today…
+Here are a couple of photos to celebrate my journey so far… One from the very early days of my belly dance journey and one from today…